-Walk and Roll to School Day is on October 8, 2014!
+Walk and Roll to School Day is October 5, 2016!

-Walk and Roll to School Day is the kick-off event for our SF Safe Routes to School (SF-SRTS) Program.
-The SF-SRTS Partnership provides free giveaways to schools as an incentive to host their own Walk and Roll to School events.
-In 2013, 76 schools across the city participated.
+Walk and Roll to School Day is the kick-off event for our San Francisco Safe Routes to School (SF SRTS) Program.
+The SF SRTS Partnership provides free giveaways to schools as an incentive to host their own Walk and Roll to School events.
+This annual event was celebrated at 95 San Francisco schools in 2015.
 We hope to have even more schools to participate this fall.

 - A global event held in early October that gives children, parents, school staff and community members an opportunity to work together to make their communities safer and more pleasant for walking.

 - A collective walk to school with a purpose – to promote health, safety, physical activity and concern for the environment.

 - Walk to School Day is part of the “Encouragement” piece of the SRTS 5 E’s.